 CalFresh benefits can only be used for food and for plants and seeds to grow food for your household to eat.
 CalFresh cannot be used for non-food items.

 San Luis Obispo County issues CalFresh benefits through a debit card called an Electronic Benefit Transfer (EBT) card.
-Most retailers accept the EBT card.
+Most retailers and some Farmers' Markets accept the EBT card.
 Click here to go to the EBT website to locate, by your Zip code, food stores and businesses that accept EBT cards for food purchases.
 EBT has many advantages.
 These include: